vitejs/vite/docs/guide/troubleshooting.md

 If HMR is not handled by Vite or a plugin, a full reload will happen as it's the only way to refresh the state.

 If HMR is handled but it is within a circular dependency, a full reload will also happen to recover the execution order.
 To solve this, try breaking the loop.
-You can run `DEBUG="vite:hmr" vite` to log the circular dependency path if a file change triggered it.
+You can run `vite --debug hmr` to log the circular dependency path if a file change triggered it.

 ## Build